Roseville Rosebowl

 Also Note:

 Now, if you do run a K, please know what you're talking about.
 I take issue with debaters who simply read Ks to read Ks and who have zero understanding of the authors intent or ideology.
 I promise you, I can usually tell.
 Also, please don't try to guilt me into voting for your K because it is the "right thing to do", I really really don't vibe with that.
 Another big pet-peeve of mine is Ks that are full of flowery language and complex rhetoric but that do nothing.
-I believe that, if you do run a K, your alt has to have some kind of actual (tangible?) effect.
-I do accept mindset shifts (as they can potentially cause an actual change) but they need to have some kind of way to prove to me that said shift will take actually take place.
+I believe that, if you do run a K, your alt has to have some kind of actual (tangible) effect.
+I do accept mindset shifts (as they can potentially cause an actual change) but they need to have some kind of mechanism or way to prove to me that said shift will take actually take place.

 If you are running any identity-politics arguments, you need to be kind.